Luck Be a Lady

-"Luck Be a Lady" is a song written and composed by Frank Loesser in 1950 and first performed by Robert Alda.
-The song was featured in the musical Guys and Dolls.
-The lyrics relates the expected etiquette that a lady will stay with the gentleman who escorts her and not wander.
-The gambler, Sky Masterson, hopes that he will win a bet if luck is truly a lady who is by his side, the outcome of which will decide whether or not he is able to save his relationship with the girl of his dreams.
+"Luck Be a Lady" is a song written and composed by Frank Loesser in 1950 for the musical Guys and Dolls.

+In the musical, gambler Sky Masterson (first performed by Robert Alda) sings it and hopes that he will win a bet which will decide whether or not he is able to save his relationship with the girl of his dreams.
+The lyrics personifies his luck, called "Lady Luck", to be his date who by etiquette is expected to not abandon the gambler that night.